-- Grade 2, 3 & 4 "At Risk Reader's" Data collection - Grade 1 Reading Data collection - Kindergarten Phonological Data - ASSESS District Reading Data October and June
+- Grade 2, 3 & 4 "At Risk Reader's" Data collection - Grade 1 Reading Data collection - Kindergarten Phonological Data - Insight District Reading Data October and June

-- Increase percentage of students meeting expectations for Grades 2 & 3 move red readers to yellow, move yellow readers to green this school year. - Track students identified as red/yellow in Grade 2 and 3 for the next 3 years.
+- Increase the percentage of students meeting expectations for Grades 2 & 3 move red readers to yellow, and move yellow readers to green this school year. - Track students identified as red/yellow in Grades 2 and 3 for the next 3 years.